1. The First Step

 4.12.
 Proof of Residence

 We will require a copy of a utility bill or driving license.
 Obligatory under the new money laundry regulations – Law no. 25/2008 – 5th of June

 If you do not live in the property all year round, it is advisable to provide us with a key so we can easily show your property to prospective buyers.
 Some sellers decide to handover the key to a third party (sometimes the maid or gardener) but this is not an ideal solution as we will have to liaise with the key holder whenever we want to show the property and this may cause delays or even make it impossible to show the property to some clients.

 5.2.
 Preparation of the Property

 If you live in the property, it is advisable to tidy everything up before we take photos or show the property to prospective buyers.
-Since the olfaction plays an important role when it comes to choosing a property (very often unconsciously), we recommend to air the property prior to visits and to avoid the use of air-fresheners or cleaning products with a strong perfume or odor.
+Since olfaction plays an important role when it comes to choosing a property (very often unconsciously), we recommend airing the property prior to visits and avoiding the use of air fresheners or cleaning products with a strong perfume or odour.